WHAT are Social Determinants of Health (SDOH) and WHY are they important?

 What We Do

-Redwood Community Health Coalition established a SDOH Workgroup in December of 2016.
-This workgroup meets every other month and aims to enhance the ability of member health centers to collect SDOH data and address patients’ SDOH needs in a standard way.
+Redwood Community Health Coalition established a SDOH/Health Equity Workgroup in December of 2016.
+This workgroup meets every other month and aims to enhance the ability of member health centers to collect social determinants of health (SDH) data and connect clients to support and programs to address needs.

 - Develop strategic partnerships with social service/community organizations